 Here are some optional sections:

 This shows that you are proactive and willing to contribute to make a difference.
-When writing your volunteer experience, specify the role you played, the name of the organization, dates you served, and the measurable accomplishments, and key skills you used. - Certifications
+Specify the role you played, the name of the organization, dates you served, and the measurable accomplishments, and key skills you used.

 Certifications validate your expertise, knowledge, and skills in a specific area.
-They show recruiters and hiring managers that you meet industry standards and that you are committed to continuous learning. - Honors and awards
+They demonstrate to recruiters and hiring managers that you meet industry standards.
+They also show your commitment to ongoing learning.

 In a competitive job market, your honors and awards can set you apart from other candidates.
 These show that your work and excellence have been recognized and valued by others, whether in academics or in your field.